-In celebration of Feeding Tube Awareness Week 2018, Dietitians on Demand is exploring the world of food-based, blenderized tube feeding formulas.
-In today’s blog we’re touching on the dietitian’s role.
-Check back tomorrow for an inspiring patient success story about Forrest Allen, who survived a traumatic brain injury when he was 18-years old.
+In celebration of Feeding Tube Awareness Week, Dietitians On Demand is exploring the world of food-based, blenderized tube feeding formulas.
+This is Part 1 in a two-part series.
+Click here for Part 2, an inspiring patient success story about Forrest Allen, who survived a traumatic brain injury when he was 18-years old.

 Food-based tube feeding formulas have been increasing in popularity in the past several years, just as there have been movements toward eating more natural foods with recognizable ingredients.
 Blenderized formulas can either be prepared by hand with ingredients purchased from the grocery store or selected from a number of commercially-produced options.

 As the expert in nutrition, you may be asked to develop a food-based tube feeding regimen.
-Later this week in a separate blog we’ll introduce Forrest’s success story, which shows that it CAN be done, even in a hospital setting.
+Using blenderized formulas can be done, even in a hospital or institutional setting.
 Here’s what you need to know:

 Select the right patient.
 Using a blenderized formula, particularly if it is homemade, requires more time and attention to make sure food safety practices are adhered to and all nutritional needs are met.
 Some patients or families may not be committed to this responsibility, so educate them on what is required to ensure the patient’s needs are met.